rafiquecudjoe/lightning-pay-doc/docs/webhooks.md

 ---
 # Webhook Reference

-Webhooks allow your application to receive real-time notifications about events that occur in your account.
+Webhooks allow your application to receive real-time notifications about events that occur on your account.
 This guide explains how to set up and use webhooks.

 ## Overview